FalakR/stat130chat130-wiki/00-STA130-Course-Wiki‐Textbook.md

 1. Material covered in future weeks
 2. Anything not substantively addressed above...
-3. ...such as how to handle missing values using more advanced methods than just "ignoring" or "removing" them
+3. ...such as how to handle missing values using more advanced methods than just "ignoring" or "removing" them (for example by filling or imputing the missing values and assumption required when doing so)
 4. ...further "data wrangling topics" such as "joining" and "merging"; "pivoting", "wide to long", and "tidy" data formats; etc.

 # 02 Coding